MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/guidelines-for-visualfeedback.md

 All Windows apps sport a more defined focus visual around interactable controls within the application.
 These new focus visuals are fully customizable as well as disableable when needed.

 For the **10-foot experience** typical of Xbox and TV usage, Windows supports **Reveal focus**, a lighting effect that animates the border of focusable elements, such as a button, when they get focus through gamepad or keyboard input.
-For more info, see [Designing for Xbox and TV](../devices/designing-for-tv.md#reveal-focus).

 ## Color Branding & Customizing